JeroenMampaey/CPUSchedulerService/docs/launching-the-os-and-deploying-tasks.md

 Accessing address space which you are not allowed to of course leads to a [General Protection Fault](https://en.wikipedia.org/wiki/General_protection_fault).
 For tasks it might seem they are all accessing the same address space but this is of course not true since this is virtual address space, not physical address space.

-The `cpp_lib` folder contains useful code for writing tasks.
+The `cpp_lib` folder contains useful code for writing tasks and can be seen as a sort of library.
 Key files include:

 - [`syscalls.h`](syscalls-header.md)
 - [`syscalls.cpp`](syscalls-cpp.md)

 These files detail the system calls available to tasks.
+Most files in `cpp_lib` are easy to read, with exception:

+- `coap_server.h`/`coap_server.cpp`: A class which can be used to run a CoAP server.
+This object takes up a lot of space, try printing `sizeof(CoAPServer)`, it cannot be allocated in the stack.
+- `memory_manager.h`/`memory_manager.cpp`: A very simple memory allocator, you have to give it memory regions to manage and then allocate and free memory similar to the `malloc`/`free` functions in `C`.

 ### Example Tasks